TourmalineCore/TourmalineCore.AspNetCore.JwtAuthentication/JwtAuthentication.Core/README.md

 The library can be used for all projects based on .NET Core 3.0 - .NET Core 5.0.

+We are using Microsoft.AspNetCore.Authentication.JwtBearer with RSA for signing the keys.
 This library contains middleware and authentication extensions.
 With this library, you can very easily connect the JWT-based authentication to your project.
 Also, this library allows to override the logic of username and password validation.